 If your questions become too personal too quickly they might be perceived as unpleasant, probing and scary.
 Therefore, it is important that you start off easy and proceed progressively.
 After about 30 minutes of talking, you can start asking about deeper matters

-A deeper questions may be, “What is your most terrible memory?”
+Deeper questions may be, “What is your most terrible memory?”
 Even more personal questions could follow the tack of, “When was the last time you cried in front of someone else?”
 If you have gradually learned to know each other through the easier but still personal questions, then it’s fine to ask such very deep questions and they will feel natural.

 Remember to reveal as many personal things about yourself as your friend is disclosing.
-You can even switch the order of the questions and start of by revealing something personal about you, and then ask the person a related personal question.
+You can even switch the order of the questions and start off by revealing something personal about you, and then ask the person a related personal question.
 If you reveal personal things first, your friend will become more comfortable opening up to you.

 To get a deeper understanding of how the method works, we asked one of the developers of this procedure, Dr. Elizabeth Page-Gould in the Psychology Department at the University of Toronto, two questions: